GeDiez/react-use-formless/README.md

 ```
 ## Step 3 Use it

-Finally we create our custom hook with useFormless and render it, easy not? 🧘‍🧘  ‍
+Create an instance of useFormless and render it, easy, isn't it? 🧘‍🧘  ‍

 ``` js
 // Validate name is a function than receives and object with values and must return and object like follow